 A month goes by and no one has seen or heard from the woman, yet the mentally disabled rapist never leaves the swamp where her body should have shown up, haunted by his guilt.
-In addition to this, another one of the rapists has the videotape that documented his crimes stolen from his home, and another rapist is taunted in the middle of the night with the flip-flops she left behind.
+In addition to this, the videotape that documented all of the violence that one of the awful rapists kept disappears from his home, and another rapist is taunted in the middle of the night with the flip-flops she left behind.
 This is about the time in the movie when, cue Hatebreed music, VENGEANCE IS BORN!
 LET THE BLOOD SPILL!
-Anyways, get comfortable, because you are about to get all the details of the discomfort of all rapists involved.
+Anyways, get comfortable, because you are about to get all the details of the torture exacted on the rapists.

 Nice friendly game of bathtub slam ball!

 The disabled rapist is the one who sees her first, and she punishes him by putting a noose around his neck and choking him (presumably) to death.
 Another rapist is placed horizontally over a bathtub full of water and lye, relying on his own strength to keep him from sinking in.
-Sadly, he doesn’t hold out long, and his head ends up a melted disfigured foaming slimeball.
-The fat rapist, who was the gay guy in Mean Girls (?), has his leg caught in a bear trap.
-He gets tied to a tree and has fishhooks used to keep his eyes open.
-Fish guts are shoved in his mouth and eyeballs, and birds come and peck his eyeballs out.
-The main rapist guy is tied up naked with some horse thing shoved in his mouth that breaks all of his teeth.
-His remaining teeth are pulled out by pliers, and then his dick is cut off with hedge shears, AND HIS OWN DICK IS SHOVED INTO HIS MOUTH.
-The sheriff gets captured and tied up, and has a shotgun shoved up his ass.
-She thrusts it up his butt over and over, and then reveals the final step in her plan: the gun is lined up to not only go up his butt, but to also face the mentally disabled rapist who is passed out in a chair in front of the sheriff, with a piece of twine connecting the trigger to the wrist of the passed out rapist.
+Sadly, he doesn’t hold out long, and his head ends up a melted, disfigured, foaming slimeball.
+The fat rapist, who was the gay guy in Mean Girls (?), gets his leg caught in a bear trap, tied to a tree and has fishhooks used to keep his eyes open.
+Fish guts get shoved in his mouth and eyeballs, and birds come and peck his eyeballs out.
+The main rapist guy gets tied up naked with some horse thing shoved in his mouth that breaks most of his teeth.
+The teeth that didn’t break get pulled out by pliers, and then his dick gets cut off with hedge shears, AND HIS OWN DICK GETS SHOVED INTO HIS MOUTH.
+Our protagonist captures and ties up the sheriff, who gets shotgun shoved up his ass.
+She fucks the sheriff’s butt with his gun and then reveals the final step in her plan: the gun is lined up to not only go up his butt, but to also face the mentally disabled rapist who is passed out in a chair in front of the sheriff, with a piece of twine connecting the trigger to the wrist of the passed out rapist.
 Wanna guess what happens?
 Yup, he wakes up, tries to help the sheriff, and the shotgun shoots out the face of the sheriff and into the torso of the disabled rapist, all while she sits outside, lightly smirking, and then the credits roll.

 Things do not end well…for this man…

-Sorry for all the grizzly details guys, but I didn’t want to leave anything out.
+Sorry for all the grizzly details, guys, but I didn’t want to leave anything out.
 Did this film need to be made?
 OF COURSE NOT.
 Did they adequately raise the stakes?
-I would say so.
-The original was about a woman being physically overpowered and using her sexuality and wit to exact her revenge on her assailants.
-In this film, not only was she physically overpowered, but was also forced to dance around, pretend to be a horse, and imitate oral sex on liquor bottles and gun barrels.
-Not to say that she wasn’t being physically overpowered, but this film also humiliated and dehumanized this woman.
-She had to live in a shack for a month rebuilding her physical self as well as devise a strategy for revenge.
-She admitted to eating rats and fish to stay alive.
+In so far as depicting violence, I would say so.
+The original centered around a woman who got physically overpowered who then used her sexuality and wit to exact revenge on her assailants.
+In this film, not only was our victim physically overpowered, but was also forced to dance around, pretend to be a horse, and imitate oral sex on liquor bottles and gun barrels.
+The original film focused more on the physical acts, and even though she wasn’t the brunt of the same amount of sexual assaults, but this film spent more time humiliating and dehumanizing her.
+She had to live in a shack for a month to rebuilding her physical condition while also devising a strategy for revenge.
+I mean, she admitted to eating rats and fish to stay alive!
+That’s nuts!
 I think that’s why it made sense for her to choose such incredibly extreme punishments for these individuals.
-In the 70’s, it seemed as though a huge fear was just that of being physically overpowered, and just being a woman in that time period meant you were vulnerable to these things happening.
-I felt that now, in 2010, the scariest thing is not just physical vulnerability, but also the mental anguish that can never totally be healed.
-Granted, this was still a rape/revenge film, so it’s not going to be making people question their way of life, but these types of films seem to be more about the experience of watching them, rather than the underlying message you took home.
+In the ’70s, it seemed as though a huge fear was just that of being physically overpowered, and just being a woman in that time period meant you were vulnerable to sexual assault.
+In 2010, we hope that the world is a safer place, but filmmakers try to add even more trauma to the situation by adding mental anguish that might never totally heal.
 The message I took home from this movie?
 Don’t rape people.